-- Any member of staff affected by issues arising from concerns for children's welfare or safety can seek support from the DSL. - All new staff including newly qualified teachers and support staff will receive induction training and have a mentor or co-ordinator with whom they can discuss concerns including safeguarding concerns. - The induction process will include familiarisation with child protection responsibilities and procedures to be followed if members of staff have any concerns about a child's safety or welfare. - The school will provide appropriate supervision and support for all members of staff to ensure that: - All staff are competent to carry out their responsibilities for safeguarding and promoting the welfare of children - All staff will be supported by the DSL in their safeguarding role. - All members of staff have regular reviews of their own practice to ensure they improve over time.
+- Any member of staff affected by issues arising from concerns for children's welfare or safety can seek support from the DSL. - The induction process will include familiarisation with child protection responsibilities and procedures to be followed if members of staff have any concerns about a child's safety or welfare. - The school will provide appropriate supervision and support for all members of staff to ensure that: - All staff are competent to carry out their responsibilities for safeguarding and promoting the welfare of children - All staff will be supported by the DSL in their safeguarding role. - All members of staff have regular reviews of their own practice to ensure they improve over time.